alphanome-ai/interview-screening-task/README.md

 The ZIP file must contain the following:
 - Source code for the detector.
 - Detailed instructions on how to run the detector.
+- Any additional files that you want to add.

 ---